amitguptagwl/Java-Rule-Book/Question_1-25.md

 <br/>Ans.
 As per Common Rules for Concrete class and Interface, No.

 **Q5.
 Whether an interface and abstract class can have main()?**
 <br/>Ans.
 As per Abstract class rule, it can have main().
 As per Interface rule, it can have `public void main()`, static abstract methods are not allowed .
+(But from Java 8 since interface can have static methods, it is allowed)

 **Q6.
 Whether an abstract class can extend**
 * abstract class